Invariance Principle Meets Information Bottleneck for Out-of-Distribution Generalization

 \section{Appendix}

-\textbf{Organization.} In Section \ref{secn:experiments_details}, we provide further details on the experiments.
+\textbf{Organization.} In Section \ref{secn:broader_impact}, we discuss the societal impact of this work.
+In Section \ref{secn:experiments_details}, we provide further details on the experiments.
 In Section \ref{secn:structural_equation_models}, we provide a detailed discussion on structural equation models and the linear general position assumption used to prove Theorem \ref{thm9: arjovsky}.
 In Section \ref{secn:proof_theorem2}, we first cover the notations used in the proofs, followed by some technical remarks to be kept in mind for all the proofs, and then we provide the proof of the impossibility result in Theorem \ref{theorem 2}.
 In Section \ref{secn:proof_theorem3}, we provide the proof for sufficiency and insufficiency characterization of ERM and IRM discussed in Theorem \ref{theorem 3}.
 In Section \ref{secn:proof_theorem4}, we provide the proof for Theorem \ref{theorem4}, which compares IB-IRM, IB-ERM with IRM and ERM.
 In Section \ref{secn:loss_eqn7}, we discuss the step-by-step derivation of the final objective in equation \eqref{eqn:finalobjective}.
 In Section \ref{secn:2d_example_details}, we provide the proof for Theorem \ref{theorem_ib_ls}, which compares the impact of information bottleneck penalty on the learning speed.
 In Section \ref{secn:ib_irm_conjunction}, we provide an analysis of settings when both IRM and IB penalty work together in conjunction.
-Also, at the end of each section describing a proof, we provide remarks on various aspects including some simple extensions that our results already cover.
-Although in the main body we already covered the relevant related works, in Section \ref{secn:related_works}, we provide a more detailed discussion on other related works.
+Also, at the end of each section describing a proof, we provide remarks on various aspects, including some simple extensions that our results already cover.
+Although in the main manuscript we covered the relevant related works, in Section \ref{secn:related_works}, we provide a more detailed discussion on other related works.